apache/apisix-website/website/blog/2022/02/21/nacos.md

 }'
 ```

-In the above command, the request header X-API-KEY is the access token of the admin API, which can be viewed under apisix.admin_key.key in theconf/config.yaml file.
+In the above command, the request header `X-API-KEY` is the access token of the Admin API, which can be viewed under `apisix.admin_key.key` in the `conf/config.yaml` file.
 After successful addition, examples of correct returned results are as follows:

 ```JSON